 Comfort & Fit

-These pants were actually very comfortable and we felt like we could wear them all day.
+These pants were very comfortable, and we felt like we could wear them all day.
 The upper fabric provided nice control and support without choking us, and the coverage provided by the lower legs was great.
 The over the heel fit is not for everyone though, and while we liked it, if you don't and pull the bottoms up so that they hit at the ankle, having extra fabric bunching up at the bottom of your legs is not the best feeling.

 We turned a lot of heads in these leggings, in a good way!
-If someone hadn't seen this brand before they were very curious to know if these were legwarmers over a regular pair of pants, and with so many colors to choose from you're sure to find one to suit your own style.
+If someone hadn't seen this brand before they were very curious to know if these were legwarmers over a regular pair of pants, and with so many colors to choose from you're sure to find one to suit your style.

 While we did like wearing these in a Vinyasa style class, and don't mind the over the heel style even when practicing, they don't have the best breathability for someone with a vigorous practice or who sweats a lot.
 We could see these being better to teach yoga in or for those with a Barre/Ballet practice.